-The fair value reserve includes the cumulative net change in fair value of available-for-sale investments, excluding impairment losses, until the investment is derecognised or impaired.
-Further, it includes Bank's share of other comprehensive income of associates.

-d) Donation and charity reserve
+The fair value reserve includes the cumulative net change in fair value of available-for-sale investments, excluding impute investment is derecognised or impaired.
+Further, it includes Bank's share of other comprehensive income of assoc d) Donation and charity reserve e) Share premium

-Based on the recommendations of the Board of Directors, upon shareholders' approval an amount is transferred from the profit for the year to this reserve.
-The reserve represents the unutilised amount of the donations and charities approved by the shareholders.
+Based on the recommendations of the Board of Directors, upon shareholders' approval an amount is transferred from this reserve.
+The reserve represents the unutilised amount of the donations and charities approved by the shareholder